 Master Naturalist Volunteer service activities always relate to Wisconsin’s natural or environmental cultural history, are sponsored by an organization, occur in Wisconsin and are unpaid.
-Volunteer service is given in three categories: Education/Interpretation, Citizen Science and Stewardship.
+Volunteer service is given in three categories including education/interpretation, citizen science, and stewardship.
 As citizen scientists, Master Naturalist Volunteers help to gather information to track and monitor many different species.
-In 2015, they helped survey bats, loons, salamanders, pollinators, deer, wolves, dragonflies, invasive species, rare plants, songbirds and more.
+They have helped survey bats, loons, salamanders, pollinators, deer, wolves, dragonflies, invasive species, rare plants, songbirds, and more.

 While some volunteers monitor our natural world, others serve in education and interpretation roles for audiences with a wide range of ages and interests.
 In addition, Master Naturalist Volunteers assist with managing lands in stewardship roles—maintaining trails and preserves and removing invasive species.

 “By far our biggest benefit has been the network of knowledgeable, energetic volunteers we’ve recruited,” says Stone.
 “They add new interest to our program calendar, without much extra staff time.
 One volunteer custom painted and installed a Little Free Library on our site.
 Another led a cranberry treasure hunt complete with baked goods.
 With their enthusiasm, Master Naturalist Volunteers are excellent ambassadors for both our site and the program no matter where they go.
 Plus, they are fun to hang out with!”